scalawithcats/scala-with-cats/src/pages/monads/writer.md

 or additional data about a computation, and extract the log alongside the final result.

-One common use for `Writers` is recording sequences of steps in multi-threaded computations where standard imperative logging techniques can result in interleaved messages from different contexts.
+One common use for `Writer` is recording sequences of steps in multi-threaded computations where standard imperative logging techniques can result in interleaved messages from different contexts.
-With `Writer` the log for the computation is tied to the result, so we can run concurrent computations without mixing logs.
+With `Writer`, the log for the computation is tied to the result, so we can run concurrent computations without mixing logs.

 <div class="callout callout-info">